jblyberg/do-dyndns/README.md

 # DigitalOcean Dynamic DNS Service

 This is a small node application that periodically checks to see if your external IP address has changed, and if so, updates a DNS record on DigitalOcean.
+DynDNS services are stupid expensive for what they do.
+DigitalOcean's domain service is free (for now) and fairly painless to use.

 This application uses the [ipify.org API](https://www.ipify.org/) to fetch external IP addresses.
 They say you can use it as much as you like, but please be kind and refrain from pummelling it.